WGLab/dragonstar2019/day5_RNAseq/README.md

 ## 2. Prepare R and data

+The data analysis requires DESeq2 which is a tool that we described in class.
+It is already installed in cloud server so you should be able to use it directly.
+However, if you are using RStudio in local computer, you may need to install it yourself following instructions [here](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).

-The data analysis for differential genes will be conducted `DeSeq2` in R. So, we will open the R and load `DeSeq2` and data for next step.
+The data analysis for differential genes will be conducted `DESeq2` in R. So, we will open the R and load `DSSeq2` and data for next step.
 Simple type `R` and `Enter` to enter R software, and then under R,
 ```
 library("DESeq2")